Introduction to Ubuntu Alternatives

 4. CentOS

 This is one of the most famous alternatives present for Ubuntu today.
-It is a stable operating system which is based on Red Hat Linux with a modern desktop environment and comparatively easy installation.
-CentOS is the community version of the Red Hat Linux Distribution and is probably one of the most popular Linux distributions and versions which is ever used.
-The default look and feel is derived from the GNOME project and is extremely easy to install.
-It makes use of Anaconda installer, which is more or less the same as the Fedora Linux Distribution.
-There is no comparison as to the quality and quantity of applications installed in the CentOS and Ubuntu.
-The basic difference lies in the fact that it makes use of Red Hat Linux Distribution and not Debian or Ubuntu and therefore there can be a slight difference in commands which can be seen.
+It is a stable operating system based on Red Hat Linux with a modern desktop environment and comparatively easy installation.
+CentOS is the community version of the Red Hat Linux Distribution and is probably one of the most popular Linux distributions and versions ever used.
+The GNOME project provides the default look and feel, which is extremely easy to install.
+It uses the Anaconda installer, which is more or less the same as the Fedora Linux Distribution.
+There is no comparison to the quality and quantity of applications installed in CentOS and Ubuntu.
+The primary difference lies in the fact that it uses Red Hat Linux Distribution and not Debian or Ubuntu, and therefore, there can be a slight difference in commands that can be seen.

 Link: https://www.centos.org/download/